Acteus/Project-ISO/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is for educational purposes.
+Modify it as you see fit

 ## Support